Michigan Bucket List: Turnip Rock

 Make sure to check rental opening and closing dates for kayak rentals before your trip.
 Depending on the weather forecast or lake conditions, shops may close earlier than expected.

 The Great Lakes can be unpredictable.
 Check the Marine Forecast before you go.
-Only attempt to kayak when waves are 2 feet or less and winds are 0-10 knots.
+Only kayak when waves are 2 feet or less and winds are 0 to 10 knots.
 Visitors are advised to:

 • Wear life jackets